-Our Thornton vets use digital radiograph and other technologies for diagnostic imaging and advanced testing.
-These technologies provide us vital information about of your pet's health and internal structures.
+Our Thornton vets use digital radiographs and other technologies for diagnostic imaging and advanced testing.
+These technologies provide us with vital information about your pet's health and internal structures.

 At Caring Hands Veterinary Hospital, we have advanced tools to help accurately diagnose your pet's medical issues.
-We offer a variety of services, from digital radiology to ultrasound and cold laser treatments.
+We offer a variety of services, from digital radiology to ultrasounds and EKGs.

 With the technology available in our veterinary diagnostic laboratory, we can efficiently produce accurate diagnostic information about your pet's condition and provide immediate treatment options.

 If your pet needs a test that we are unable to conduct at our in-house lab we will refer you and your pet to an external diagnostic lab with the appropriate imaging technology, or send a blood, urine, or biopsy sample from your pet to an external veterinary diagnostic testing facility in the Denver area.

 In-House Lab & Veterinary Pharmacy in Thornton

 We perform tests and get results quickly in our in-house laboratory so that we can diagnose your dog or cat's symptoms and begin treatment as soon as possible.

 Our pet pharmacy in Thornton is stocked with a range of prescription diets and medications, providing us with quick access to any medications your pet may need to treat an illness or to improve their overall health.

 With our in-house veterinary diagnostics lab, we are pleased to offer advanced diagnostic testing to allow our vets to provide an accurate diagnosis of your pet's medical issues.

 Using a radiograph (digital x-ray), we can examine your pet's internal systems to reveal information that may be invisible from the outside.